 I was also heartened to hear and see a strong transportation-related element among the protestors.
 The march intentionally stopped at ODOT Region 1 headquarters and chants included: “What do we want?
 No more freeways!
 When to we want it?
 Now!”.
 There was a lot of anti-free and anti-car sentiment.

-One speaker who wore a Sunrise PDX said she demanded an immediate moratorium on freeway building.
+Naomi Hemstreet, who wore a Sunrise PDX t-shirt, said she demanded an immediate moratorium on freeway building.
 “We must stop expanding freeways.
 It is time to stop making room for cars!
 It is time to stop promoting vehicles that emit dangerous emissions into our atmosphere.
 It is time to make public transportation accessible for every person in Portland.
 It is time to invest in pedestrian and bike infrastructure.
 It is time!”

 There was also a strong, anti Ted Wheeler vibe.
 Wheeler, Portland’s unpopular mayor, is facing a recall and there were several Total Recall t-shirts in the crowd.
 One of the speakers, Calliope Ruskin, lamented the inaction of Wheeler and his peers since the last youth climate march.
 “This is our city hall!”
 Ruskin shouted.
 And then she led the crowd in a chant of “Ted let’s talk!
 Ted let’s talk!”

 Organizers set out five chairs (below) with the names of Wheeler and the four other Portland city commissioners on them.
 It was a symbolic gesture because the chairs remained empty for the entire event.